CompAndSave/hugo-decap-cas/content/posts/where-to-find-advice-on-running-a-small-business.md

 If you're always on the move, a mobile-friendly tool like [43marks](https://43marks.com/) may be closer to what you're looking for.

 [Digg](https://digg.com/), along with [Delicious](https://delicious.com/), are excellent bookmarking tools that can help you find new websites.
 These are good if you're just starting to find small business websites, and need help finding more.\
 **Use a reading app to organize your favorite small business blogs**

 [![books library organized alphabetized](/blog/images/bookswithbluepaperdividers2842723.jpeg "books library organized alphabetized")](/blog/images/bookswithbluepaperdividers2842723.jpeg)

 Create a Google Reader account (you need to have a [Google account](https://www.google.com/) in order to sign up) and assign the blogs you are interested in to the Reader.
 Every time a new entry of your favorite small business blog is published, it will show up in this feed.

-Google Reader is one of the best free tools for organizing blogs, but you can still download other tools like [Newzcrawler](https://www.newzcrawler.com/), [Omea Reader](https://www.jetbrains.com/omea/reader/), and [FeedDemon](https://www.feeddemon.com/) for a price.
+Google Reader is one of the best free tools for organizing blogs, but you can still download other tools like [Newzcrawler](https://www.newzcrawler.com/), and [Omea Reader](https://www.jetbrains.com/omea/reader/) for a price.
 It all depends on how you would like to manage the blogs influencing your small business.\
 **Subscribe to small business and industry-specific podcasts**

 [![woman gardening headphones listening](/blog/images/womanwithheadphonesanddoingyardwork2407092.jpeg "woman gardening headphones listening")](/blog/images/womanwithheadphonesanddoingyardwork2407092.jpeg)